Stye: Procedures

 Incision and drainage is performed if resolution does not begin in the next 48 hours after warm compresses are started.
 Medical professionals will sometimes lance a particularly persistent or irritating stye with a needle to accelerate its draining.

 Surgery is the last resort in stye treatment.
 Styes that do not respond to any type of therapies are usually surgically removed.
 Stye surgery is performed by an ophthalmologist, and generally under local anesthesia.
 The procedure consists of making a small incision on the inner or outer surface of the eyelid, depending if the stye is pointing externally or not.
 After the incision is made, the pus is drained out of the gland, and very small sutures are used to close the lesion.
 Sometimes the removed stye is sent for a histopathological examination to investigate possibility of skin cancer.

 Alternative medicine

-A 2017 Cochrane review found low-certainty evidence that acupuncture helps in hordeolum compared with antibiotics or warm compresses.
-There was also low-certainty evidence that acupuncture plus usual treatment may increase the chance of hordeolum getting better, though they could not rule out placebo or observer effect, since the studies reviewed either had no positive control, were not blinded, or both.
+A 2017 Cochrane review found low-certainty and low-quality evidence that acupuncture helps in hordeolum compared with antibiotics or warm compresses. as well as that acupuncture plus conventional treatment may yield improvement, though they could not rule out placebo or observer effect, since the studies reviewed either had no positive control, were not blinded, or both.